 These could be professional bodies, trade associations, forums or interest groups.

 Find other organisations that are relevant to you, your business, sector, region or specific interest.
 To do this, read the trade press, business directories or search online.
-Seek information from your local Enterprise Agency or Chamber of Commerce.
+Seek information from your local business support agency or Chamber of Commerce.
 Also ask your bank manager, lawyer and accountant, as well as your suppliers and customers.

 To find your trade association visit the Trade Association Forum website or call 020 7395 8283.